KevinKoetz/2022-02-27/README.md

 # 5. Narrowing and casting
-More on this here: https://www.typescriptlang.org/docs/handbook/2/narrowing.html As a very short summary, typescript allows you to narrow down a type by
+More on this here: https://www.typescriptlang.org/docs/handbook/2/narrowing.html As a very short summary, typescript allows you to narrow down a type by:
+- typeof guards:
+- the in operator:
+- instanceof narrowing:
+- assignments:
+- control flow analysis:
+- using type predicates
 # 6. create-react-app with typescript
 ```bash
 #Run in ./